-The Middlesex Community College Health Information Management Certificate coding program is approved by the AHIMA Professional Certificate Approval Program January of 2018 – January of 2021 with annual interim approval during these years.
+The Middlesex Community College Health Information Management Certificate clinical coding program is approved by the American Health Information Management Association (AHIMA) Professional Certificate Approval Program January of 2018 – January 2021 with annual interim approval during these years.

 This designation acknowledges the coding program as having been evaluated by a peer review process against a national minimum set of standards for entry-level coding professionals.
 This process allows academic institutions to be acknowledged as offering an approved coding certificate program.

 - Identifies specialized programs that meet established coding educational standards

 - Stimulates improvement of educational standards through faculty development opportunities, and by involving faculty and staff in program evaluation and planning

 - Promotes a better understanding of the goals of professional coding education